-(ii) On January 14, 2020, the Company closed a non-brokered private placement offering of 30,000,000 common shares of the Company at a price of \$0.20 per Common Share for aggregate gross proceeds of \$6,000,000.
+- (ii) On January 14, 2020, the Company closed a non-brokered private placement offering of 30,000,000 common shares of the Company at a price of \$0.20 per Common Share for aggregate gross proceeds of \$6,000,000.
+All securities issued under the Offering were subject to a four month hold period from the closing date under applicable Canadian securities laws.
+In connection with the private placement fees and expenses of \$49,325 were incurred. - (iii) On September 3, 2020, the Company closed a non-brokered private placement offering of 23,810,000 common shares of the Company at a price of \$0.63 per Common Share for aggregate gross proceeds of \$15,000,300.
 All securities issued under the Offering are subject to a four month hold period from the closing date under applicable Canadian securities laws.
-In connection with the private placement fees and expenses of \$49,325 were incurred.
+In connection with the private placement fees, finders warrants and expenses of \$1,317,968 were incurred.
+The Finders Warrants were valued at \$156,541 using the Black-Scholes valuation model using the following assumption: expected dividend yield 0%, expected volatility 73%, risk free rate of return 1.50% and an expected life of one year.
+All securities issued under the Offering are subject to a four month hold period from the closing date under applicable Canadian securities laws.